-Additionally, the General Partner may retain one or more Finders for the Offering, which may include the Administrator, which may, in accordance with and as permitted by Applicable Securities Laws (as defined herein), market and distribute the Units in the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, and Nova Scotia on behalf of the Partnership.
+Additionally, the General Partner has retained the Agents for the Offering, which shall, in accordance with and as permitted by Applicable Securities Laws (as defined herein), offer and distribute the Units in the Provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, and Nova Scotia on behalf of the Partnership.
+The Lead Agent may form a syndicate of other co-agents to offer Units pursuant to the Offering.
 See Item 7 - "Compensation Paid to Sellers and Finders".